mysticfall/bpystubgen/bpystubgen/patches/mathutils.Quaternion.rst

    Divide this quaternion by a float value.

-   :arg value: A divider value.
+   :arg value: The divider value.
    :type value: float
    :return: The resulting quaternion.
    :rtype: :class:`~mathutils.Quaternion`

 .. method:: __itruediv__(value)

-   Divide this matrix by a float value.
+   Divide this quaternion by a float value.

-   :arg value: A divider value.
+   :arg value: The divider value.
    :type value: float
    :return: The resulting quaternion.
    :rtype: :class:`~mathutils.Quaternion`